corvus-dotnet/Corvus.Testing.AzureFunctions.ReqnRoll/README.md

 A comprehensive testing framework for Azure Functions that integrates with ReqnRoll (formerly SpecFlow) to enable behaviour-driven development (BDD) testing of Azure Functions projects.

+This repository contains the Azure Functions libraries originally published at the deprecated [Corvus.Testing](https://github.com/corvus-dotnet/Corvus.Testing) repo.
+The readme of that repository has been updated with an explaination and the list of new packages.

+This project builds upon the [Corvus.Testing.ReqnRoll](https://github.com/corvus-dotnet/Corvus.Testing.ReqnRoll) repository but we've split the core testing framework from platform integrations (i.e. Azure Functions) because these evolve at different rates and have different levels of stability.

 ## 🚀 Features

 - ✅ **Programmatically start and stop Azure Functions instances** for testing